andyuk/goodbadagency/README.md

 ## User stories

 ###as a user of the site, I want to
+1. View charts of agencies based on positive / negative votes
-1. search remarks made based on the name of an agency
+3. search remarks made based on the name of an agency
 4. login through openid
 8. logout
 16. add a positive remark about an agency